xkjq/nicereporter/README.md

-# My NiceGUI App
+# Nice Reporter

-This project is a simple web application built using NiceGUI.
-It demonstrates how to create a user interface with interactive components.
+This project is a simple web application built using NiceGUI that can be used to generate radiology reports.

 ## Project Structure